p2p-today/p2p-project/docs/javascript/tutorial/chord.rst

 There are three limitations compared to a normal :js:class:`Object`.

-1. Keys and values must be translatable to a :js:class:`Buffer`
+1. Keys must be translatable to a :js:class:`Buffer`
-2. Keys and values are automatically translated to a :js:class:`Buffer`
+2. Keys are automatically translated to a :js:class:`Buffer`
 3. Fetching values is significantly slower than for a :js:class:`Object`

 The only API differences between this and :js:class:`~js2p.mesh.mesh_socket` are for access to this dictionary.
 They are as follows.